 A Few Recent Water Leak Cautionary Tales

 My desire to explore water leak detector options further came after some firsthand experience.
 I recently was helping a client sell a home.
 The property was large, and during the sale it was vacant.
-Naturally, a low pressure fire sprinkler line sprang a leak.
+Naturally, a low-pressure fire sprinkler line sprang a leak.
 It was caught within a day, but not before destroying the ceiling below the room.
-After we got the leak fixed, the ceiling opened and dried out, and the everything replaced and painted, the problem was resolved (albeit after much time and expense).
+After we got the leak fixed, the ceiling opened and dried out, and everything was replaced and painted, the problem was resolved (albeit after much time and expense).

 It was resolved, that is, until a home inspector thought he had shut off the water to an upstairs shower.
 In fact, the valve was sticking and when we left the property the shower’s hot water managed to turn on full blast. . . for 12+ hours!
 Thanks to a commercial-grade water heating system that never runs out of hot water, the pipe below the tub started leaking.
 We don’t know if the hours of hot water caused the leak, or if it was there before.
 Either way, the water filled THE SAME ceiling cavity in the room we had just repaired.
 Cue up another week of repairs, expense and time wasted.

 As if those two incidents weren’t enough motivation to explore water leak detectors and water monitoring systems, I also randomly woke up one night around 2:00 in our home to discover one of our angle stops had started leaking.
-Thanks to my homeowner spidey sense, I managed to catch it right before the water started flooding out of the bathroom and onto our hardwood floors.
+Thanks to my homeowner’s spidey sense, I managed to catch it right before the water started flooding out of the bathroom and onto our hardwood floors.
 There was some minor damage, but if the leak had not been caught at 2:00 am, the damage would have been in the thousands of dollars and would have taken weeks to remediate.
 After this trifecta of water mishaps, I felt like there had to be a reliable and more foolproof way to catch water leaks early.

 I have played around with individual water leak detectors and have found them to be unreliable long-term (usually because the batteries die and no one notices).
 In fact, the bathroom that flooded in our home had a leak detector that failed to notify due to a dead battery.
 I have also looked at whole-house water monitors, but most of them are a pain to install.
 Most homeowners, myself included, simply don’t want to pay a plumber to come out and install a special in-line water valve/sensor that may or may not be operational in 5-10 years.